petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites.md

 # Optimizing Sites

-From having top-tier SEO, to understanding and acting on your site's content, to building a site that is accessible to all types of users, Liferay provides tools to help you understand site issues and take action.
+From having top-tier SEO, to understanding and acting on your site's content, to building a site that is accessible to all types of users, Liferay provides tools for identifying and addressing site issues.

 ## Search Engine Optimization